Marieke Schouwstra, ILLC, University of Amsterdam

 My research

-I am Assistant Professor in cognitive science and artificial intelligence at the Institute for Logic, Language and Computation.
+I am Associate Professor in cognitive science and artificial intelligence at the Institute for Logic, Language and Computation.

 Starting froms scratch: improvisation